Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M10L02_Build_Business_Process_Flow.md

 19. Click on the browser back button.

-20. Click on the **Assessment** stage of then Business Process Flow.
+20. Click on the **Knowledge Assessment** stage of then Business Process Flow.
 The steps for this stage will come to view.

 21. Enter **80** for **Passing Score**.